Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug6_pr.md

 %xsdb source ${XILINX_VITIS)/scripts/vitis/util/aie_profile.tcl
 %xsdb aieprofile start -graphs dut -work-dir ./Work -core-metrics heat_map -memory-metrics conflicts -interface-metrics input_bandwidths:0 -interval 20 -samples 100
 ```
-note:
+**Note**:
-1. -graph: The graph profile data to be captured.
+1. `-graph`: The graph profile data to be captured.
-2. -core-metrics: The core metrics to be captured.
+2. `-core-metrics`: The core metrics to be captured.
-3. -memory-metrics: The memory metrics to be captured.
+3. `-memory-metrics`: The memory metrics to be captured.
-4. -interface-metrics: The interface metrics to be captured.
+4. `-interface-metrics`: The interface metrics to be captured.
-5. -interval: The sample interval in milliseconds (default 20).
+5. `-interval`: The sample interval in milliseconds (default 20).
-6. -samples: The number of counter samples (default 100).
+6. `-samples`: The number of counter samples (default 100).

-**IMPORTANT: After above command issued, wait until Count: 10, Count: 20, ... is displayed from XSDB console.
+**IMPORTANT: After the above command is run, wait until Count: 10, Count: 20, ... is displayed from XSDB console.
 This indicates XSDB is ready to collect design profiling data.**

 ### Step 2.3 to Run Application after Petalinux Boots up on Board
 ```bash